k200-dev/Discord-Avatar-Automator/README.md

    ```
 3. Put the images you want to use into the ./avatars directory

-4. Edit the time values in `config.yaml` (in seconds) to set how often your avatar should change
+4. Edit the time values in `config.yaml` (in seconds) to change the range of times your avatar will change from
    ```yaml
    TIME_VAL_1: TIME_VALUE_1_HERE_SECONDS
    TIME_VAL_2: TIME_VALUE_2_HERE_SECONDS